qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 home_gcode_post_y: BEACON_HOME_POST_Y
 ```

-When in doubt, check out my copy of my full [printer.cfg](./printer.cfg) for reference.
+When in doubt, check out the copy of my full [printer.cfg](./printer.cfg) for reference.

 ***

 ### gcode_macros.cfg changes

 There are a lot of changes here.
 Take your time and you'll be fine.
-When in doubt, check out my copy of my full [gcode_macro.cfg](./gcode_macro.cfg) for reference.
+When in doubt, check out the copy of my full [gcode_macro.cfg](./gcode_macro.cfg) for reference.

 Edit `gcode_macro.cfg`